 If you notice these symptoms, you could have uterine fibroids.
 A medical professional can provide the diagnosis and treatment needed to give you relief.

 Do I Need a Different Treatment for Post-Menopausal Fibroids?

-Many of the treatments provided for fibroids after menopause resemble the ones used for pre-menopausal women.
-If you have post-menopausal fibroids, you can also choose a minimally invasive treatment: Uterine Fibroid Embolization (UFE), which can shrink your fibroids without surgery.
+Many of the treatments for fibroids after menopause resemble the ones used for pre-menopausal women.
+If you have post-menopausal fibroids, you can also choose a minimally invasive treatment which can shrink your fibroids without surgery.

-UFE is a non-surgical procedure that utilizes the body’s natural pathways: the arteries, to treat fibroids.
-Interventional radiologists use advanced ultrasound technology to cut off blood supply to the fibroids, forcing them to starve and die.
-One of the benefits UFE offers women is that it does not interfere with hormones like a hysterectomy or hormone therapy does.
-Some other benefits are: low-risk of surgical complications, less risk of scarring or bleeding, preservation of the uterus, no hospital stay, and a shorter recovery.
+UFE is a non-surgical procedure that utilizes the arteries, to treat fibroids.
+Interventional radiologists use advanced technology to cut off blood supply to the fibroids, forcing them to starve and die.
+One of the benefits UFE is that it does not interfere with hormones like a hysterectomy or hormone therapy.

 Women start menopause at different ages; therefore, you will need to consult with a fibroid specialist to determine if UFE is right for you.